Cantara/HTTPLoadTest-Baseline/README.md

 "resulfiles":
   "HTTPLoadTest-Health_1516012005749.json, HTTPLOadTest-Health_1516003617097.csv, HTTPLoadTest-Health_1516008000667.json, HTTPLoadTest-Health_1516012005749.csv",

-  101 read tests resulted in 101 successful runs where 0 was marked failure and 0 was marked as deviation(s).
+    7661 read tests resulted in 7606 successful runs where 55 was marked failure and 0 was marked as deviation(s).
-    8 write tests resulted in 6 successful runs where 2 was marked failure and 0 was marked as deviation(s).
+     783 write tests resulted in 783 successful runs where 0 was marked failure and 0 was marked as deviation(s).
        0 unmarked tests resulted in 0 successful runs where 0 was marked failure and  0 was marked as deviation(s).
-  109 total tests resulted in 109 successful runs where 0 was marked failure and 0 was marked as deviation(s).
+    8444 total tests resulted in 8389 successful runs where 55 was marked failure and 0 was marked as deviation(s).
-   88 active tests threads scheduled, number of threads configured: 10,  isRunning: false 928 ms mean duraction for successful read tests, 1286 ms ninety percentile successful read tests 11801 ms mean duraction for successful write tests, 1762 ms ninety percentile successful write tests
+    8504 tasks scheduled, number of threads configured: 30, isRunning: false 305 ms mean duration,  379 ms 90% percentile,  411 ms 95% percentile,  577 ms 99% percentile successful read tests
+     561 ms mean duration,  664 ms 90% percentile,  701 ms 95% percentile,  838 ms 99% percentile successful write tests

 {
   "test_id" : "Default-1234",